Linglei1226/Machine-Learning-Models-on-Fatality-Predictions-in-Utah-Avalanches/README.md

-# Classfication Machine Learning Models Optimized by GridSearch:¶
-on Fatality Predictions in Utah Avalanches
+# Classfication Machine Learning Models Optimized by GridSearch: on Fatality Predictions in Utah Avalanches

 **Project description**